Key Findings and Statistics

 As ISAs gain more traction—and perhaps regulatory scrutiny—having transparent terms will become a crucial part of the sector.
 As such, we hope to see all schools display tuition information prominently on their sites (in cases where that is not already happening).

-See “Income Share Agreement Terms, 2019” table for more information.
+See the “Income Share Agreement Terms, 2019” table for more information.
 Raw data for this analysis can be found in Appendix B.

 - Average Term: 38 months